28 Sep 21 | 13:59:41

 Not only do you need to vary how your posts are presented, but the subject matter should also change between posts.
 You should post on a range of subjects, including company culture, product information, and helpful content.
 This will help to keep your feed exciting and provide more value for your followers.

-Whatever type of post you decide to create, you need to make sure that, for the most part, it is short and sweet.
-Keep captions and text on visuals interesting, but to the point.
 It is too easy for people to scroll away if they are losing interest, so you need to ensure you keep the viewer’s attention.
 Likewise, the longer social media videos are, the more you increase the risk of losing viewers.
 The sweet spot for videos is said to be between 1-2 minutes.

 One way to guarantee consistency is to schedule your posts with social media management tools.
 You can create a collection of posts at once and schedule them to be sent out automatically.
 That way, you will never accidentally forgot to post on your social media platform.

-Hashtags can be used to precede a certain keyword or topic to help make your content more discoverable on social media platforms.
 When used correctly, they can be extremely effective, but too often Medical Device companies will add hashtags onto the end of their posts and hope for the best, without properly strategising the best hashtags to use.

 One of your hashtags should act as a content filter, that is unique to you.
 People can search this hashtag and they will be able to see all of your posts, but your other hashtags should attempt to get on the radars of new potential customers.
 Generally, you want to target both popular hashtags and less popular hashtags.
 Popular hashtags will get you in front of a bigger audience, but they are a lot more competitive, meaning you might find you actually have more success with the less popular hashtags.
 Best to cover both bases.